 Mr Rudd, still popular with voters, continued to dog Ms Gillard, and she was forced to face down two leadership challenges in two years.

 And although a fiery speech in parliament accusing opposition leader Tony Abbott of misogyny drew global attention, domestically voters failed to warm to her.

 Now she leads a divided and embattled party into a 14 September general election that it looks on course to lose.'Persistent, focused'

 Born in the Welsh port town of Barry in 1961, Ms Gillard migrated to Australia with her parents when she was four.

-She worked as a lawyer for a firm specialising in class actions and industrial relations and became partner at Slater and Gordon in 1990.
+She worked as a lawyer for a firm specialising in class actions and industrial relations, becoming partner at Slater and Gordon in 1990.

 Kevin Rudd entered parliament at the same time as Ms Gillard and they formed an alliance in 2006.